-^e Emissions from Wood Biomass and Ethanol Consumption are not included specifically in summing energy sector totals.
+d Emissions from Wood Biomass and Ethanol Consumption are not included specifically in summing energy sector totals.

-^fEmissions from International Bunker Fuels are not included in the totals.
+e Emissions from International Bunker Fuels are not included in the totals.

-9 This source category's estimate for 2013 excludes 5.3 MMT of CO2 Eq. from several very small emission sources, as uncertainty associated with those sources was not assessed.
+f This source category's estimate for 2013 excludes 5.3 MMT of CO2 Eq. from several very small emission sources, as uncertainty associated with those sources was not assessed.
 Hence, for this source category, the emissions reported in this table do not match the emission estimates presented in the Industrial Processes and Product Use chapter of the Inventory.

-^h Totals exclude emissions for which uncertainty was not quantified.
+9 Totals exclude emissions for which uncertainty was not quantified.

-Base Year is 1990 for all sources except Substitution of Ozone Depleting Substances, for which the United States has chosen 1995.
+h Base Year is 1990 for all sources except Substitution of Ozone Depleting Substances, for which the United States has chosen 1995.